count0ru/autodeletebot/README.md

 ## How It Works

 1. **Forward Messages**: Forward any message from your Telegram channel to the bot
-2. **Automatic Scheduling**: The bot schedules the message for deletion after 30 days
+2. **Automatic Scheduling**: The bot schedules the message for deletion after 60 days
-3. **Scheduled Cleanup**: A cron job runs every 12 hours to delete expired messages
+3. **Scheduled Cleanup**: A cron job runs every 720 minutes (12 hours) to delete expired messages
 4. **Database Management**: All operations are logged and tracked in a SQLite database
 5. **User Notifications**: You receive private messages about successful deletions and failures